JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+!!
+UPDATE !!
+I will be on the job market for faculty positions starting in Fall 2023.
+Let's chat if you are hiring!
+<span style="color:blue">some *blue* text</span>.

 I am a final-year CS PhD student at Yale University, advised by __Ruzica Piskac__.
 My research interests lie in programming languages and software engineering.
 I focus on automatically preventing, detecting, and repairing crucial errors in programs across different fields such as systems, software engineering and CS education.
 I interned at RiSE and PROSE Team at Microsoft Research, mentored by __Shuvendu Lahiri__, __Sumit Gluwani__, and __Jose Cambronero__.
+I will be on the job market for faculty positions in 2023.
+Let's chat if you know an intersting opportunities!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.